Skip to content

 2

-Our meeting with you will be a virtual meeting, using our proprietary video conferencing software, performed in the privacy of your office, home, or vehicle, with a licensed professional, CPA, or Enrolled Agent to learn about our findings, discuss your options, and provide you with a plan to resolve your tax problem.
+Our meeting with you will be a virtual meeting, using our proprietary video conferencing software, performed in the privacy of your office, home, or vehicle, with a licensed professional, tax professional, or Enrolled Agent to learn about our findings, discuss your options, and provide you with a plan to resolve your tax problem.
 At this meeting, we will give you an estimated cost for the services to carry out the plan developed.

 Step